I’m Andy Langford and I want to continue to serve you on the Concord City Council.

 I am a native North Carolinian, born in Charlotte, raised in Durham, and a graduate of Davidson College and Duke University.

-I am married to Sally, with two daughters, two son-in-laws, a mother-in-law at Taylor Glen, and best of all, three grandchildren.
+I am married to Sally, with two daughters, two son-in-laws, a mother-in-law at Taylor Glen, and best of all, four grandchildren.

 For 15 years, I served as senior pastor at Central UMC downtown, across from the public library.
 I learned to love the history and traditions of this town.
 I have read dozens of the history books about Concord in the public library.
 I have walked the streets and visited with thousands of neighbors.